-Quiet Clean PDX is working with city, county and state officials in Oregon to enact legislation that will protect the health and safety of workers and residents and safeguard the environment from the dangerous effects of gas-powered leaf blowers.
+Quiet Clean PDX is working with city, county and state policy makers in Oregon to enact legislation that will protect landscape workers, residents and the environment from the harms caused by gas-powered leaf blowers.

-An effective and equitable transition away from gas-powered equipment will require a collaborative effort with all voices at the table.
-Since 2018 we have been meeting with concerned residents, grounds contractors, public health and noise experts, air quality officials, ecological landscapers, and social and environmental justice organizations, as well as elected officials.
+An equitable transition away from gas-powered equipment will require a collaborative effort with all voices at the table.
+Since 2018 we have been meeting not only with elected officials but also with concerned residents, landscape contractors, public health experts, air quality officials, noise experts, ecological landscapers, and social and environmental justice organizations.
 Our accomplishments to date include the following:

 Oregon State